 How to Apply for the Visitor Visas?

-For those who need a visa, the following steps need to be followed.
+For those who need a visa to visit the US, the following steps need to be followed.

 Fill in Form DS-160

 Form DS-160, Online Nonimmigrant Visa Application is a standard form required for all nonimmigrant visas.
 It has various sections depending on the type of visa that you are applying for.
 You must find the section for the visitor visas (either B1 visa or B2 visa) and fill the necessary spaces.
 It will ask about your personal information, background, and purpose of visit to the US.
 At the end you will get a confirmation page and code which you need to retain for later.

 Pay the application fee

 The application fee for the visitor visas is $160.
 You must pay this fee to continue with the application.
 Besides this fee, you might have to pay visa issuance fees which are determined based on the relationship of your country with the US.
 After you have completed the payments, you must retain the receipts as proof.